 I have, in my collection of recipes, an 8 1/2 by 11 recipe sheet from Creative Everyday Cooking (extra-light cooking) which was published by Timelife Books series.
 I’ve been making this recipe since 1997, with some changes of course.
 Since my family loves mushrooms and garlic, I’ve included them in this recipe for Easy One Pot Lemon Thyme Chicken Breasts.
 I’ve also incorporated some white wine because everything just tastes better with white wine 🙂

-So there you have it… a recipe for Easy One Pot Lemon Thyme Chicken Breasts, which I’ve been making for over 15 years, just got easier with the help of some great herbs and spices from Gourmet Garden.
-Enjoy!
+So there you have it… a recipe for Easy One Pot Lemon Thyme Chicken Breasts, which I’ve been making for over 15 years.

 - 3 tablespoons all purpose flour